By: Kendall Jones on February 8th, 2018

 Here are some of the major challenges facing the construction industry today:

-The construction industry shed over 2 million jobs during the economic downturn and has struggled to get employment back to pre-recession numbers.
+The construction industry lost over a million jobs from February to March 2020 due to the COVID-19 pandemic and .
 Many workers either retired or were laid off and found employment in other industries.
 As the recovery continued, it was clear that these workers, now in new careers, were not coming back.

 The bottom line is the construction industry is not attracting enough talent to meet growing demand.
 A recent survey by the AGC finds that 75% of firms expect to add headcount in 2018 and that 78% of firms are having trouble finding qualified workers.
 In addition, 82% of firms expect it to remain difficult, or get harder, to find and hire qualified workers in 2018.